-No longer a nice-to-have, exceptional vendor management has become a survival asset.
+No longer a nice-to-have, exceptional and efficient vendor management has become a survival asset.

 The business world is experiencing a shift.
-More and more, companies are relying on outsourced suppliers and service providers to keep operations running and maximize production.
+More and more, companies are relying on outsourced suppliers and service providers to keep operations running, control costs, and maximize production.

-Today, contracted personnel account for nearly half of the total workforce spend.* That amounts to trillions of dollars spent securing these essential skilled laborers that support initiatives on an as-needed basis.
+Today, contracted personnel account for nearly half of the total workforce spend.* That amounts to trillions of dollars spent securing these essential skilled laborers that support initiatives on an as-needed basis to maintain a flowing business process.

 That ratio of vendor dependence compared to internally hired employees is set to rise over at least the next decade due to the perfect storm brewing across international industries.
-The labor shortages, spiking inflation, continued supply chain disruptions, the energy crisis, and harmful geo-political events, along with the post-COVID wave of new capital projects, are driving the need for increased agility and efficiency.
+The labor shortages, spiking inflation, continued supply chain disruptions, the energy crisis, and harmful geo-political events, along with the post-COVID wave of new capital projects, are driving the need for increased agility and efficiency in order to keep companies afloat and curb the costs of stalled operations.
 These exceptional circumstances put projects and production at risk.
-They’re increasing the demand for external partners in vendors that offer fast and flexible access to workers with specialized skills.
+They're increasing the demand for external partners in vendors that offer fast and flexible access to workers with specialized skills.

 Failure to carefully and strategically manage mission-critical vendor relationships can leave companies exposed and vulnerable through a lack of visibility into performance and spend.
 Competitors with healthy vendor relationships may achieve greater loyalty, snapping up the cream of the crop, leaving slim pickings and much less power at the bargaining table for others.

-Undermanaging this external contracted workforce also opens up risk to lost market share, potentially even shutting down.
-But managing it is complex, and this responsibility is often orphaned or managed in part across multiple departments, many of which historically don’t communicate strongly with one another.
+Undermanaging this externally contracted workforce also opens up the risk of lost market share, potentially even shutting down.
+But vendor onboarding and managing vendor relationships can be complex, and this responsibility is often orphaned or managed in part across multiple departments, many of which historically don't communicate strongly with one another.

-Navigating all this change and seizing the massive opportunity brought on by global demand for more quality, quantity, and reliability in goods increases the need for solutions vendors require to deliver top-notch performance.
-Make no mistake, the race to secure a competitive advantage that attracts and retains the loyalty of the best skilled workers and employees has already taken off.
+Navigating all this change and seizing the massive opportunity brought on by global demand for more quality, quantity, and reliability in goods increases the need for new solutions vendors require to deliver top-notch performance.
+Make no mistake, the race to secure a competitive advantage that attracts and retains the loyalty of the best-skilled workers and employees has already taken off.

 All of this means vendor relationship management has graduated from being a sideline concern to now playing a starring role in the pursuit of doing better business.

-Put simply, it’s the art of managing vendors to achieve maximum value from contractual agreements while also building strong relationships that are meant to last.
-Getting it right creates deep and lasting positive impacts, including cost savings, contract and union agreement compliance, job satisfaction, and integrity across organizations.
+Put simply, it's the art of managing vendors to achieve maximum value from contractual agreements while also building strong relationships that are meant to last.
+Having an effective vendor management process creates deep and lasting positive impacts, including cost savings, contract and union agreement compliance, job satisfaction, and integrity across organizations.

 As a craft, excellent vendor management is highly complex with many moving parts.
-Left to manual devices, it’s just not possible to stay on top of it to the degree of insight that’s required to protect modern-day facilities for the future.
+Left to manual devices, it's just not possible to stay on top of it to the degree of insight that's required to mitigate risks and protect modern-day facilities for the future.

 For some, taking the leap into the new realm of managing vendors means moving beyond the commonly held resignation that cost overruns, project ROI erosion, disputes, forensic audits, and claims are all inevitable.